-Your lecturer may require you to find peer-reviewed journal articles.
-Here are some tips on finding out if your journal is a peer-reviewed journal:
+You may be required to find peer-reviewed journal articles.
+Here are some tips for finding out if an article is published in a peer-reviewed journal:

 There are 4 ways to check for peer-reviewed status: